FrankDoka/Doka-front-end/content/blog/Azure-Kubernetes-Store-1/index.md

 ### Key Objectives:

 1. **Initial Design:**
-   - Define architectural considerations for the Graceful Healing Path Store on Azure Kubernetes.
+   - Define architectural considerations for the Web Store on Azure Kubernetes.
    - Outline the structure and components for optimal performance.

 2. **Environment Setup:**